 Executive coaching is highly individualized and is a three-way partnership between the executive, executive coach, and the organization.
-The leader’s goals must always link back and tie in to the organization’s strategic and organizational objectives.
+The leader’s goals must always link back and tie into the organization’s strategic and organizational objectives.
 It is a partnership, after all.

 Typically, an executive coaching session will include a balance of:

-· Development of leadership capacity and new ways of thinking - often by focusing on developing leadership competencies as set out by the organization.
-Performance reviews, and other assessment tools aid in bringing to light areas of opportunity for growth;
+- Leadership development, capacity building, and new ways of thinking – often by focusing on developing leadership competencies as set out by the coachee’s organization.
+Performance reviews, and other assessment tools aid in bringing to light areas of opportunity for growth:

-· Development of habits of self-reflection - to promote growth and independence from a coach.
+- Self-reflection habits – to promote growth and independence from a coach.
 These habits are modeled during coaching sessions and are transferable.

-Effective executive coaching relationships are built on clearly defined goals, mutual trust and respect between the three parties in the coaching relationship.
-A coaching partnership, usually laid out in writing, identifies the three parties in the relationship, the ground rules, confidentiality terms, timeframes, specific goals and measures of success - with a focus on leveraging the leader’s strengths and building key competencies that develop the individual’s leadership capacity.
+Effective executive coaching relationships are built on clearly defined goals, mutual trust, and respect between the three parties in the coaching relationship.
+A coaching partnership, ideally, laid out in writing, identifies the three parties in the relationship, the ground rules, confidentiality terms, timeframes, specific goals and success measures – with a focus on leveraging the leader’s strengths and building key competencies that develop the individual’s leadership capacity.